 Find in a Library near you: https://www.worldcat.org/title/hopewell-ceremonial-landscapes-of-ohio-more-than-mounds-and-geometric-earthworks/oclc/879247854

-We have gathered the other readings for you, and you will be receiving a pdf or printed booklet of the readings in early April so that you can complete the readings before arriving for the workshop.
+We have gathered the other readings for you, and you will be receiving them in pdf format via a Google Drive link in the Welcome Packet so that you can complete the readings before arriving for the workshop.

 The list of readings below has been separated by day of the workshop.